Has your boat seating seen better days? It’s difficult to enjoy a day out on the water if your seats are ripped, faded, or worn through.

 Place foam inserts into the new vinyl, being sure to stretch it to fit before using staples to secure it along the bottom.

 All Vinyl Fabrics offers a variety of marine grade vinyl in a wide selection of colors and styles.
-If you’re looking to restore your boat seating for durability and style, give us a call to find the perfect vinyl fabric for your project.
+If you’re looking to restore your boat seating with marine vinyl fabric for durability and style, give us a call to find the perfect vinyl fabric for your project.